5 Steps to Getting Started Paying off Debt

 Which of these loans are you going to prioritize paying off first?
 It’s not going to do you much good to save a bunch of extra money and apply it evenly to all of your debt.
 Doing so will cause you to make minimum progress, and that can feel defeating.

 No answer is right or wrong.
-Pick whichever one feels best for you.
+Pick whichever one feels best for you, as long as you make a start.